hmillet/backupcommands/README.md

 ### Step 3 (optionnal)

-Add parameters and configuration for the bundle, so it can read and write to your drobbox:
+Add parameters and configuration for the bundle, so it can read and write to your dropbox :

-in app/config/parameters.yml-dist :
+in app/config/parameters.yml-dist (otherwise, "composer.phar update" will remove your parameter from parameters.yml) :

     backup_dropbox_access_token: ~

-in parameters.yml :
+in app/config/parameters.yml :

     app/config/backup_dropbox_access_token: your token